Princeadeola/Princeadeola/README.md

 - :seedling: An aspiring cloud Developer (AWS).

-- 🌱 I’m currently learning **Nodejs and DSA**
+- 🌱 I’m currently learning **Swift and DSA**

 - 💬 Ask me about **web and mobile development**

-- :zap: As a tutor, I teach web and mobile ( Java & Kotlin ) development both private and schools
+- :zap: As a tutor, I teach web and mobile ( Java ) development both private tutoring and schools